Nallo/aho-corasick/README.md

-Word Searchin Using "aho-corasick" Algorithm
+Word Searchin Using "Aho-Corasick" Algorithm
 ============================================